Course Catalog 2024-2025

 AST 113 Telescopes and Techniques (4 Credits)

 An introduction to observational astronomy for students who have taken or are currently taking a physical science class.
 Become proficient using the telescopes of the McConnell Rooftop observatory to observe celestial objects, including the Moon, the Sun, the planets, stars, nebulae and galaxies.
 Learn celestial coordinate and time-keeping systems.
 Find out how telescopes and digital cameras work.
 Take digital images of celestial objects and learn basic techniques of digital image processing.
 Become familiar with measuring and classification techniques in observational astronomy.
-Not open to students who have taken AST 103.
+Restrictions: Not open to students who have taken AST 103.
 Enrollment limited to 20. {N}

 Spring